Vibhu-Yamdagni/Dimesnionality-Reduction-Unsupervised-Leanring/README.md

 # NoSQL-and-Dimesnionality-Reduction
--Accessing a MongoDB to Retrieve specific Data -Dimensinality reduction and model building through PCA and LDA respectively.
+  - Accessing a MongoDB to Retrieve specific Data
+  - Dimensinality reduction and model building through PCA and LDA respectively.